 Eligibility for VA disability benefits is not based on income and you may qualify to receive both VA disability benefits and Social Security disability insurance (SSDI) at the same time.

-If you are sure you are entitled to receive VA benefits you need to provide evidence which shows your disability was caused while you were employed by the military.
+If you are sure you are entitled to receive VA benefits you need to provide evidence that shows your disability was caused while you were employed by the military.
 This includes a diagnosis of your medical condition and a report written by your doctor.
 The medical evidence you provide needs to prove that you have a mental or physical disability that is ongoing and stops you from working and carrying out everyday tasks.
 The documents you will be asked to include in your application are:

-• your DD214 document;
+- your DD214 document;

-• proof of the treatment you received while in service;
+- proof of the treatment you received while in service;

-• your doctor’s medical report;
+- your doctor’s medical report;

-• results of x-rays, CT scans and medical tests that prove you are disabled.
+- results of x-rays, CT scans and medical tests that prove you are disabled.

 The amount you get paid will depend on the extent of your disability.